Table of Contents

 Injection molding involves various components that can contribute to the cost of manufacturing a part.
 These include:

-- Labor: While much of the injection molding process is automated, skilled labor is still required for machine setup, monitoring, and troubleshooting.
-The cost of labor varies depending on the level of expertise required and the amount of time spent on the production line.
+• Labor: While much of the injection molding process is automated, skilled labor is still required for machine setup, monitoring, and troubleshooting.

 Understanding the Interplay Between Different Variables